integreat-io/integreat/README.md

 `roles` are an example of how idents are given permissions.
 The roles are custom defined per setup, and may be mapped to roles from other systems.
-When setting the auth rules for a service, roles may be used to require that the request to get data of this datatype, an ident with the role `admin` must be provided.
+When setting the auth rules for a service, roles may be used to require that the request to get data of this schema, an ident with the role `admin` must be provided.

 Idents may be supplied with an action on the `meta.ident` property.
 It's up to